fianitnz/fianitnz/README.md

- - 👋 Hi!
-I’m [**@fianitnz**](https://github.com/fianitnz) `Nikita Zenkin`.
+ - Hi!
+I’m `Mikita A Zenkin`.
- - 👀 I’m interested in programming and electronics
- - 🌱 I’m currently learning software quality control engineer via automatization Python or Java
- - 💞️ I’m looking to collaborate on Python coding
- - 📫 How to reach me Email: fianitnz@gmail.com Telegram: @fianitnz Instagram: @fianitnz
+ - How to reach me Email: fianitnz@gmail.com

 <!---
 fianitnz/fianitnz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.